-In practice, since Eqs. \eqref{eq:Inteddiffphi2} and \eqref{eq:dthetaf} have more complicated dependence on $r_0$ and $\theta_\te$, when substituting into Eq. \eqref{eq:dphidthetaeq}, we will use their expanded forms, i.e. Eqs. \eqref{eq:dphismallp} and \eqref{eq:dthetasmallp} with terms of combined order higher than two truncated.
+In practice, since Eqs. \eqref{eq:Inteddiffphi2} and \eqref{eq:dthetaf} have a more complicated dependence on $r_0$ and $\theta_\te$, when substituting into Eq. \eqref{eq:dphidthetaeq}, we will use their expanded forms, i.e. Eqs. \eqref{eq:dphismallp} and \eqref{eq:dthetasmallp} with terms of combined order higher than two truncated.
 Inspecting these two equations carefully, we can see that their dependence on $r_0$ can be converted to a polynomial form.
 From Eqs. \eqref{eq:rho20res} and \eqref{eq:tau20res}, we observe that the second order in the expansion of $(M/r_0)$ is also the minimal order that the effect of the spacetime spin $\hat{a}$ will appear.
-Therefore any attempt to study the off-equatorial plane deflection and lensing should keep the deflection angles to at least this order, which is also what we will do in this work.
+Therefore any attempt to study the off-equatorial plane deflection and lensing should retain the deflection angles to at least this order, which is also our approach in this work.
 Otherwise, the off-equatorial motion will just be a simple rotation of the equatorial motion in Schwarzschild spacetime since the spin $\hata$ is not taken into account.
 For the dependence of this set of equations on $\theta_\te$ however, we see that these two equations are both linear combinations of $\sin(n x_\mas)$ and $\cos(n x_\mas)~(n=0,\,1,\,2)$, which can also be converted to polynomials of $\tan(x/2)$.
 Unfortunately, to the order we are interested in, these polynomials do not allow simple analytical forms for their solutions.
-More precisely, in order to include the effect of $\hat{a}$, we found that the $\tan(x/2)$ should be a root of an order ten polynomial.
-Once $\tan(x/2)$ is obtained however, the $r_0$ is simply obtained by evaluating (not solving) a polynomial involving $\tan(x/2)$.
-Therefore we will use the numerical method to solve $r_0$ and $\tan(x/2)$ in what follows.
+More precisely, in order to include the effect of $\hat{a}$, we found that the $\tan(x/2)$ should be a root of an order tenth-order polynomial.
+Once $\tan(x/2)$ is obtained however, the $r_0$ can be simply evaluated (not solved) from a polynomial involving $\tan(x/2)$.
+Therefore we will use the numerical methods to solve $r_0$ and $\tan(x/2)$ in what follows.

 Besides these two equations, we also supplement a selection condition of the solutions related to the initial conditions.
-When $s_{r\theta}>0$ (or equivalently $s_\theta>0$ because we always use $s_r>0$), Eq. \eqref{eq:difftheta} implies that the trajectory initially shoot towards decreasing $\theta$ and therefore we will require that $\theta_e$ to be smaller than $\theta_\mas$.
+When $s_{r\theta}>0$ (or equivalently $s_\theta>0$ because we always use $s_r>0$), Eq. \eqref{eq:difftheta} implies that the trajectory initially moves toward decreasing $\theta$ and therefore we will require that $\theta_e$ be smaller than $\theta_\mas$.
 On the contrary, if $s_{r\theta}<0$, we will require that $\theta_\te>\theta_\mas$.